xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

 ### Takeaway

 **Acronym to Remember:**
-"Morning Coffee Delivers Caffeine Delight" = **Microservices, Containerisation, DevOps, Continuous Delivery**.
+"Morning Coffee Delivers Caffeine Delight" = **Microservices, Containerization, DevOps, Continuous Delivery**.

-## Autoscaling
+## Auto-scaling

 - **Auto Scaling** enable automatic scaling of infrastructure or application components based on specific metrics.
 - Auto refers to the automatic adjustment of the number of computing resources allocated to an application or service based on current workload and demand, ensuring optimal performance and cost efficiency.
 	- This ensures that resources are adjusted according to workload demands, which is especially important in environments where unused resources incur costs.

 Auto scaling plays a pivotal role in ensuring that resources are efficiently allocated, improving application availability and optimizing costs in cloud environments.